elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

 ### Update the Ollama Service

-The ollama service is ready to be used, however, it does not have any model yet.
+The ollama service is ready to be use, however, it does not have any model yet.
 When connected to the console and try to pull a model, the following error will be displayed.

 ```shell
 Error: model requires more system memory (5.6 GiB) than is available (1.5 GiB)